calnet-oss/bidms/README.md

 recommended method for production deployments.

 Spring Boot supports self-executable WAR files with an embedded application server.
-If this is your preference, you can do the following:
+If this is your preference, you can do the following:<br/>
 `./gradlew :bidms-boot:bootWar`

 The WAR file ends up at